Protective Services & Kinship

 Family Support Specialists

 Family Support Specialists provide assistance to RCCS caseworkers by conducting visits between parents, children, and siblings.
-The specialists also provide transportation to and from visitation, meetings, and other agency functions.
 They support positive parenting knowledge and skills.